Josiah-williams/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM is an object represpentation of html elements on a webpage.

 2. What is an event?
+Any user interaction with a site. example like scrolling up and down or moving of the mouse.

 3. What is an event listener?
+An event listener listen's to specific events that occur to specific elements and in return invokes a callback function when that occurrence takes place.

 4. Why would we convert a NodeList into an Array?
+We would convert a nodelist into an array when because we  need methods that a NodeList does not provide, but an Array does,then we can convert it to an Array to unlock more of those methods.

 5. What is a component?
+Components are reusable pieces of code that can be used to build elements by sharing functionality and styling.

 ### Git Set up